walt-id/waltid-identity/waltid-libraries/crypto/waltid-crypto2-pkcs11/README.md

 only the private key and the certificate - a persistent one would be orphaned on the token by every generate/delete cycle.

-Public keys are generated as **session** objects.
-SunPKCS11 reads the public key from the certificate, so a token public-key object serves no purpose, and `P11KeyStore.deleteEntry` destroys only the private key and the certificate - a persistent one would be orphaned on the token by every generate/delete cycle.

 ## Deliberately unsupported

 RSA encryption and RSA key wrapping.
 SunPKCS11 registers only `RSA/ECB/PKCS1Padding` and